asimodabas/School-Notes/README.md

 # School-Notes

-Entering the desired course name and grades Calculation of entered course grades
+* Entering the desired course name and grades <br>
+* Calculation of entered course grades <br>
-Taking the general average of the calculated grades
+* Taking the general average of the calculated grades <br>